Graco Foundation – 2017 Community Report

-Through the Graco Gives employee giving program, every contribution made by employees to eligible nonprofit organizations is matched $1 for $1 up to a maximum contribution of $2,500 per employee per calendar year.
-In 2016, employee gifts of $146,651 were matched by the Graco Foundation, resulting in more than $293,000 donated to 331 nonprofit organizations.
-Employees also raised proceeds to benefit the 2016 employee-elected charity of choice, St. Jude Children's Research Hospital.
+Through the Employee Giving Campaign, every contribution made by employees to eligible nonprofit organizations is matched $1 for $1 up to a maximum contribution of $2,500 per employee.
+In 2017, employee gifts of $190,462 were matched by the Graco Foundation, resulting in more than $380,000 donated to 331 nonprofit organizations.
+Employees also raised proceeds to benefit the 2017 employee-elected charity of choice, St. Jude Children's Research Hospital.

 Dollars for Doers Program

-Through the Dollars for Doers Program, the Foundation donates $1,000 to any eligible nonprofit organization where an employee has volunteered 50 hours or more.
-Time that a spouse or dependent of a Graco employee volunteers may be counted toward the 50 hours.
-Dollars for Doers support in 2016 totaled $128,000.
+Through the Dollars for Doers Program, the Foundation donates $1,000 to any eligible nonprofit organization where an employee has volunteered 50 hours or more, or $500 to an organization where an employee has volunteered 25 hours or more.
+Time that a spouse or dependent of a Graco employee volunteers may be counted toward the volunteer hours.
+Dollars for Doers support in 2017 totaled $133,000.